cidrblock/pylint-ruff-sync/README.md

 > - **Consider becoming the maintainer** by reaching out to [@cidrblock](https://github.com/cidrblock)
 > - **Check for community forks** that may have active maintenance
 >
-> This codebase is production-ready with comprehensive tests and documentation, but requires ongoing maintenance for GitHub API changes, ruff updates, and dependency management.
+> This codebase includes comprehensive tests and documentation, but requires ongoing maintenance for GitHub API changes, ruff updates, and dependency management.

-A professional-grade precommit hook that automatically synchronizes your `pyproject.toml` pylint configuration with ruff's implementation status.
+A precommit hook that automatically synchronizes your `pyproject.toml` pylint configuration with ruff's implementation status.
 This tool eliminates rule duplication between pylint and ruff by maintaining an optimal configuration that leverages the strengths of both tools.

 ## Core Functionality